seannyD/Expericraft/README.md

 ## TODO

+-  Add more block colours
+-  Copy world to new world (or make new one)
 -  Set time to constantly noon
 -  Reset player locations and give appropriate blocks
 -  Infinite supply of blocks?